 Improving Health and Wellbeing for LGBTIQ Peoples Award

-Non Gendered Fitness (previously known as Fearless Movement Collective) is a business that provides support to trans and gender diverse (TGD) people wanting to affirm their gender identity through fitness training.
+Non Gendered Fitness is a business that provides support to trans and gender diverse (TGD) people wanting to affirm their gender identity through fitness training.
 They work with the community and run workshops to educate gyms, trainers and allied health professionals on being more inclusive of the LGBTIQ community.

-Thorne Harbour Health’s ADMIN Group is a free peer support group that runs fortnightly meetings for transgender, non-binary and gender diverse people looking to better manage their alcohol and other drug (AOD) use.
+ADMIN Group (Thorne Harbour) is a free peer support group that runs fortnightly meetings for transgender, non-binary and gender diverse people looking to better manage their alcohol and other drug (AOD) use.
 ADMIN is the first and only group providing ongoing, entirely community-driven support to transgender, non-binary and gender diverse community members in Victoria.

 Preventing Social Isolation in LGBTIQ Communities Award